Stupv/BillHive-aie/README.md

 ## iOS Companion App

-A native iOS app is available at [github.com/martyportatoes/billhive-ios](https://github.com/martyportatoes/billhive-ios).
-It connects directly to your self-hosted BillHive server — same data, same splits, same email summaries from your iPhone.
+A native iOS app called "SelfHive" is currenty in the works and should be available in the app store within the next few weeks.
+Source code is available at [github.com/martyportatoes/billhive-ios](https://github.com/martyportatoes/billhive-ios).
+The SelfHive app connects directly to your self-hosted BillHive server.

+A standalone version of the app, simply called "BillHive" will be available as well for anyone not interested in selfhosting.

 ---